jchavarri/FramerNavigationComponent/README.md

 **NOTE:** FramiOS is a work in progress and in a very early stage.
 Any suggestions or PRs are more then welcomed!

+## Basic usage

+- Download the repository
+- Copy the components you want to use in the `modules` folder
+- Add the `require` expressions to your files (you can check each module documentation for that)

 ## Components

 ### Navigation Controller